rrd108/vue-mess-detector/README.md

 ### Script Length (rrd)

 Checks if the script section of a Vue component is too long.
-The default threshold is 100 lines.
-Between 100 and 200 lines you get a warning, above 200 lines you get an error.
+The default threshold is 50 lines.
+Between 50 and 100 lines you get a warning, above 100 lines you get an error.

 ### Plain Script (rrd)